kazu-ricefield/loraDeviceControl/README.md

 - **Time Lag**: There is a slight delay in the live stream.
 Please compare the time shown on the webpage (from your local device) with the time on the live stream (JST/UTC+9) to check the result.
 - **Response Time**: The light will typically turn on or off within 2 seconds of your action.
 The YouTube stream delay is usually 5 to 10 seconds.
 If the delay is longer, please refresh the page.

+### Discussions
+If you have any questions, feedback, or ideas related to this project, feel free to join the conversation in our [Discussions](https://github.com/kazu-ricefield/loraDeviceControl/discussions) section.
+We welcome your input and look forward to engaging with you!

 *Note: This page may be temporarily unavailable or discontinued without notice.*

 ### Keywords